grmarxer/Onboarding/Case_Study_5-BIG-IP_DNS.md

 10. Configure a WIP to return a CNAME rather than an A or AAAA record for a FQDN.
 What is a cname, when would that be useful?
     - What types of DNS records does GTM support?
 What are there uses?
-    - For extra credit create a sub domain.
+    - For __extra credit__ create a sub domain.
 Ex.
-Ask for lab.com, have GTM return a cname which is student.lab.com.
+Send a DNS request for lab.com, have GTM return a cname which is student.lab.com.
 Have student.lab.com pass through GTM to your backend DNS server and respond with one of your www server’s IP’s

 11. Configure GTM to resolve and cache.
     - Run tests from either your DNS server or another client using GTM as the DNS server.